Applicants from the European Union

 Undergraduate students at King's have access to numerous sources of financial support.
 Eligibility for support is determined by country of residence.
 Some awards are available only to UK and EU students, others to overseas students.

 Both Cambridge and King's College are committed to the principle that no qualified UK applicant should be deterred from studying at Cambridge by financial circumstances.
 We also offer means-tested support to outstanding students from the EU and overseas.

-From 2016 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,200, and there will be no government grant.
-Details about the Cambridge Bursary Scheme for 2016 entrants will follow, when available.
+For 2017 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,430, and there will be no government grant.
+Details about the Cambridge Bursary Scheme for 2017 entrants will follow, when available.

-Overseas candidates are eligible to apply for financial support from the Cambridge Commonwealth, European and International Trust.
-King’s offers additional overseas studentships based on financial need and academic excellence.
+Overseas candidates are eligible to apply for limited financial support from the Cambridge Commonwealth, European and International Trust.
+King’s offers additional partial overseas studentships of typically £2,000 based on financial need and academic excellence.

 See below for further details of all sources of financial support available at King’s.